 Passover –– the Jewish holiday that commemorates the freedom from slavery and the promise of redemption –– is usually a communal and festive holiday.
-With current times in mind, here are some ways to celebrate the festival at home, which runs from sundown on March 27 to sundown April 4 in 2021.
+Here are a few ways to celebrate the festival at home, which runs from sundown on March 27 to sundown April 4.

 Bubbe’s Secret Recipe

 Bubbe is Yiddish for grandmother.
 And, no one is a better cook than grandma, right?
 Matzo Ball Soup is something we make year-round, but it’s especially handy when it comes to eating during Passover.
 A simple, yet amazing, matzoh ball recipe from Joan Nathan’s seminal Jewish Cooking in America follows.
 You will only need five ingredients:

 - 4 eggs

 - 2 tbsp schmaltz (chicken fat) or vegetable oil

 - ½ cup club soda or seltzer water (if you must, expend a bottle of Topo Chico plain and drink the rest)

 - Seasoning: salt, pepper, and onion or garlic salt to taste

 *You may also add parsley, dill, or cilantro for garnish.

 Tips from Chef Bria Downey (to make it your own):